twalker7/my-react-portfolio-20/README.md

 ![alt Insomnia console](src/assets/app-screenshot-resume.png)

-This is responsive portfolio application built with React.js
+A single-page application portfolio built with React.js, containing the following sections: About Me, Projects, Resume, and Contact.

 ## Table of Contents